-No effect.
-The air unit may continue the mission.

-Flown The air unit is placed in the Flown Box of the Air

-Operations Display and does not complete the mission.

-Abort 1 The air unit is placed in the Abort 1 Box of the Air

-Operations Display and does not complete the mission.
-The air unit is placed in the Abort 2 Box of the Air

-Operations Display and does not complete the mission.
+- Flown The air unit is placed in the Flown Box of the Air Operations Display and does not complete the mission. - Abort 1 The air unit is placed in the Abort 1 Box of the Air Operations Display and does not complete the mission. - Abort 2 The air unit is placed in the Abort 2 Box of the Air Operations Display and does not complete the mission.